-What is the purpose of the COMPASS Placement Test?
+What is the purpose of the ACCUPLACER Placement Test?

-The COMPASS Placement Test helps the College determine which future courses individual students are prepared for.
+The ACCUPLACER Placement Test helps the College determine which future courses individual students are prepared for.
 After taking the test, students will be placed either in pre-collegiate or college-level courses.
-COMPASS assesses the skills needed for college success.
-COMPASS evaluates academic preparedness in the areas of writing, reading comprehension and mathematics.
-Students will receive neither a “passing” nor “failing” grade on the COMPASS test.
+ACCUPLACER assesses the skills needed for college success.
+ACCUPLACER evaluates academic preparedness in the areas of writing, reading comprehension and mathematics.
+Students will receive neither a “passing” nor “failing” grade on the ACCUPLACER test.
 The purpose of the test is merely to determine a student’s current skill level in specific areas so that they may be placed in the appropriate college courses.

-Students must take the COMPASS Test if they are:
+Students must take the ACCUPLACER Test if they are:

 - Applying for admission to a degree or certificate program

 - Enrolling in a writing, math or reading course that requires a math or writing prerequisite

 - Entering any program that requires assessment in writing, math or reading

 How does one prepare for the ACCUPLACER Placement Test?